cyber-singh/osticket-prereqs/README.md

 </p>
 <p>

-***NOTE*** Make sure all Common HTTP Features are checked.
+**NOTE: Make sure all Common HTTP Features are checked.**

- To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.
+  - To verify that IIS is installed and enabled, open a web browser of your choice and enter "127.0.0.1" in the address bar.
+The resulting page should resemble the following..

 <p>
 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/a0d5d946-9e80-4671-9e49-a3ff6e1db261"/>